"Have nothing in your house that you do not know to be useful,

 Twenty five pallets of feeders means that we won't be

-assembling feeders at the kitchen table anytime soon.
+assembling feeders at the kitchen table again anytime

 We un box each feeder for a quality inspection before

 shipping to our customers.
 We are still committed to